bread-b4nk/Predicting-Kickstarter-Project-Success/README.md

 ks_project["time_spent"] = time_spent
 ```

-**_One Hot Encoding_**

-I'm not completely sure about the indepth mathematical reasoning behind this, but I can see why it would help increase the accuracy of models; on second thought it would probably be better if I don't put it on this page as it's a huge chunk of data, it's on the Kickstarter Project python file.

 ### Setting up training and test data

 This code doesn't include the cross validation done on the Weka application afterwards, but this was how I originally prepared the training and test data